robots-make-art-too/Quiz_2-where-my-classy-children-at/Code/references/README.md

 # References

 These are your robot building blocks.
-These functions must be used for our `skeletons`.
+These functions must be used for your `robot bones`.
 If you are adding _flare_ be sure to do so once the robot family is constructed.
 The sample functions are taken directly from the processing website - they are examples of both _syntax_ and _useage_.